HebiRobotics/hebi-hrdf/FORMAT.md

 - `output_rot` (rotation matrix): The default orientation of the output frames.
 Defaults to an identity matrix.
 - `output_trans` (translation vector, m): The default position the output frames.
 Defaults to (0,0,0).
 - `ixx`, `iyy`, `izz`, `ixy`, `ixz`, `iyz` (floating point formulae, kg m^2): The 6 elements of the inertia tensor, relative to the COM frame as given above.
 Each defaults to 0 (note, this means overall default is a point mass).
+- `mesh_path` (string): Relative path to a file used to store 3D mesh information for visualization purposes.
+A forward slash should be used as a file separation character.
+Paths are relative to the current HRDF file being parsed; absolute paths are not allowed.
+The double dot ".." pattern moves up a directory.
+Supported file types and extensions depend on the application consuming the HRDF file for visualization.
+- `mesh_rot` (rotation matrix): specify the rotation of the base frame of the mesh; defaults to identity matrix.
+Considered an error if present without a `mesh_path` attribute.
+- `mesh_trans` (translation vector): specify the translation to the base frame of the mesh; defaults to (0,0,0).
+Considered an error if present without a `mesh_path` attribute.

+**Content:**
+Zero or more of the following:
+- `<output>` Used to describe tree-like kinematic structures.
+See the `<output>` element section below.

 **Examples:**